"Shouldering the Load Together"

 In late 2001, the US planned to use the Balikatan 2002 exercise as a springboard for expanded counter-terrorism cooperation with the Republic of the Philippines following the terrorist attacks on 11 September 2001.
 This cooperation, Operation Freedom Eagle, was initially intended to be combined with the counter-terrorism training portion of the exercise, Balikatan 2002-1.
 Following the end of the exercise, the mission was made more permanent as part of Operation Enduring Freedom - Philippines (OEF-P).

-Nearly 5,500 American and Filipino service personnel will participate in the naval games, which will involve the participation of US F-18 fighter jets and soldiers involved in live ammo exercises, on the main island of Luzon.
-The maneuvers, held on the edge of the South China Sea, come just one week after Manila and Washington hammered out the details of a new security agreement, the Enhanced Defense Cooperation Agreement, which gives the US Navy broader access to local ports and military bases.
+Nearly 5,500 American and Filipino service personnel participated in the naval games, which involved the participation of US F-18 fighter jets and soldiers involved in live ammo exercises, on the main island of Luzon.
+The maneuvers, held on the edge of the South China Sea, came just one week after Manila and Washington hammered out the details of a new security agreement, the Enhanced Defense Cooperation Agreement, which gives the US Navy broader access to local ports and military bases.